Business Recycling

 Look for merchandise with little or no packaging when making purchases.

-Consider reupholstering, refinishing, or donating old furniture to be used again.
+Consider reupholstering, refinishing, or donating old furniture.

 Have equipment repaired instead of buying new.

-Use the blank backs of copies for scratch paper.
+- Use the blank backs of copies for scratch paper.

 Reuse envelopes, folders and boxes when possible.